mkbabb/bbnf-language-support/README.md

 <image src=icons/bbnf.png width="200" style="margin-bottom: 1rem; margin-left: 25%">

-Babb's (me :3) Backus-Naur form: an extension to EBNF that allows for the definition of context-free grammars.
+Better Backus-Naur form: an extension to EBNF that allows for the definition of context-free grammars.
 Used within the [`parse-that`](https://github.com/mkbabb/parse-that) parser generator.
 Herein is the VS Code language support for BBNF.